 Literature professor and gambler Jim Bennett's debt causes him to borrow money from his mother and a loan shark.
 Further complicating his situation, is his relationship with one of his students.
 Will Bennett risk his life for a second chance?

 Marcus Luttrell and his team set out on a mission to capture or kill notorious Taliban leader Ahmad Shah, in late June 2005.
 Marcus and his team are left to fight for their lives in one of the most valiant efforts of modern warfare.

 Chris Faraday once smuggled illegal items or contraband into the country on freighters.
-He left that life behind, got married has a family and went legit.
+He left that life behind, got married, has a family and went legit.
 But when his brother-in-law got involved with Briggs, a drug dealer and when he blew a deal, Briggs demands restitution which he can't deliver.
-So Chris offers to find a way to pay him but the he threatens Chris' family if he doesn't deliver.
+So Chris offers to find a way to pay Briggs but then he threatens Chris' family if he doesn't deliver.
 So he gets on a freighter destined for Panama and he sets out to bring back some counterfeit currency.
 Briggs "goes to see" Chris' family.
 When Chris learns of this he asks his friend Sebastian to take care of them which he does.
 He tells Chris that it would be better to bring drugs instead of the cash.Written by

 9 of 17 people found this review helpful.